christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Component references should be prefixed with a lowercase abbreviation of the component type.
 Since knobs and sliders are both represented by the same component type stick with one abbreviation for all of them regardless of their appearance; either `knb` or `sli`.

-    > It's not necessary to use the abbreviation in the name of the component as the component type is shown in the component list, however it can be helpful to do so.

     ```javascript
     // Bad
     const expression = Content.addKnob("Expression");
     const expressionKnob = Content.addKnob("Expression");

     // Good
-    const knbExpression = Content.addKnob("Expression");
     const knbExpression = Content.addKnob("knbExpression");
     ```